-RESPIRATORY THERAPY Associate of Science
+RESPIRATORY THERAPY

+Di vision: Science, Math, and Physical Education Program Code: 1718

+ESSENTIAL SKILLS Credit Hours

+A. Required: 9 Hours

-ENGL 1101 English Composition I (3-0-3) ENGL 1102 English Composition II (3-0-3)
+ENGL 1101 English Composition I (3-0-3)

+ENGL 1102 English Composition II (3-0-3)

-Choose one of the following or a mathematics course for which one of these is a prerequisite:
+Choose one of the following or a mathematics course for or which

+one of these is a prerequisite: or which

+MATH 1111 College Algebra (3-0-3)

+MATH 1113 Precalculus (3-0-3)

+. , , 4.5.1

+В. INSTITUTIONAL OPTIONS Two courses must be completed in Area B. 4-5 nours

+Required:

+FCCS 1100 Floyd College Computer Studies (2-0-2)

+This course is required unless a competency test i is nassed

+The course should be scheduled during the first to

+enrollment at the College. crm oj

+COMM 1110 Public Speaking (1-2-2) or

+COMM 1100 Human Communications (3-0-3)

+This course is required for all students.
+The requi rement may

-COMM 1110 Public Speaking (1-2-2) or COMM 1100 Human Communications (3-0-3) The requirement may be satisfied if COMM 1100 or ENGL 2151/BUSA 2105 is included in another area of the core for the program.
+be satisfied if COMM 1100 or ENGL 2151/BUSA

+included in another area of the core for the progr

-Choose from the following courses as necessary to complete a total of two courses in Area B:
+Choose from the following courses as necessary to com

-FCCS 1100 Floyd College Computer Studies (2-0-2) POLS 1000 Issues in American Government and Public Discourse (3-0-3) HUMS 1000 Humanities Appreciation (3-0-3) IDIS 1100 Social & Cultural Issues (2-0-2) IDIS 1101 Social & Cultural Issues (3-0-3) NSCI 1100 Science in Today's World (2-0-2)
+two courses in Area B: ipiete a total of

+IDIS 1100 Social & Cultural Issues (2-0-2) OR

+IDIS 1101 Social & Cultural Issues (3-0-3)

+Recommended for students majoring in scientific/te echnical fields

+NSCI 1100 Science in Today's World (2-0-2) -

+Recommended for students majoring in one of the s social sciences

+or humanities

-Note: Most students in scientific/technical majors need four credit hours in Area B, while students in most other areas need five.
-Students should consult closely with their advisors to choose which courses are the right choices for them.
+Note: Most students in scientific/technical majors need fo ur credit hours in

+Area B, while students in most other areas need f

+between the two COMM courses and the two ID

+above, students should consult closely with their ad